-Building a successful startup fast isn’t easy – you’ll need to make difficult hiring decisions, invest prudently in the technology your company will be reliant upon, and must constantly be read to change course if things go south.
+Building a successful startup fast isn’t easy–you’ll need to make difficult hiring decisions, invest prudently in the technology your company will be reliant upon, and be constantly ready to change course if things go south.

-Furthermore, ever-changing market conditions can thrust your otherwise prosperous startup into jeopardy despite the fact that you did everything properly.
-Remaining flexible and fostering a persevering spirit are thus essential parts of being a successful startup leader – keep that in mind, and everything else will naturally fall into place.
+Furthermore, ever-changing market conditions can thrust your otherwise prosperous startup into jeopardy, despite the fact that you did everything properly.
+Remaining flexible and fostering a persevering spirit are, therefore, essential parts of being a successful startup leader.
+Keep that in mind, and everything else will naturally fall into place.